houssem-g/jenkins_on_python/README.md

 Now you are ready to run application:
 -	open cmd and go to the folder which contain all files (here is named flask_app) and write docker-compose up

+when container is runing please open localhost:5000/ to use the app or localhost:5000/mapView to use map location